 - Looking into the background tasks in your system should also fix game lagging.

 Lag is delayed server response times, and heavy lag can have a big impact on the game’s performance.

-In order to have the best gaming experience on your Firefox browser, you need to take care of a few settings.
+In order to have the best gaming experience on your browser, you need to take care of a few settings.
 Here we offer you some methods to do just that.

 - Flash games lag